 - David Wilson Homes' proposal to build up to 150 dwellings at Kilby Road (Ref: 16/00592/OUT).
 Detailed planning permission was granted in May 2018 (Ref: 18/00220/REM).
 Development started in 2019; - Persimmon Homes' development for 290 dwellings on land west of Fleckney Road, Saddington (Ref: 16/01355/FUL).
-The planning application had initially been refused by Harborough District Council but the subsequent appeal was allowed in March 2018. - 4.6 Since 31 March 2018, Harborough District Council has approved a further 230 dwellings including: - 24 dwellings were granted outline planning permission1 at 61 Leicester Road in June 2018 (Ref: 17/02094/OUT); - The site off Arnesby Road allocated in the Harborough Local Plan for 130 dwellings was granted1 outline permission in September 2018 for up to 150 dwellings (Ref: 18/00597/OUT); - Land off High Street was granted full planning permission1 (Ref: 17/02146/FUL) for 44 dwellings, a three-storey building (containing 8 flats and approximately 285 square metres of retail floorspace), a new public plaza, replacement car parking and a location for a new scout hut in February 2019. - 4.7 The September 2017 Submission version of the Harborough Local Plan expected Fleckney to accommodate a minimum of 295 new homes in addition to completions and commitments at that time.
-Since then, the District Council has approved over 500 homes- well in excess of that requirement.
+The planning application had initially been refused by Harborough District Council but the subsequent appeal was allowed in March 2018. - 4.6 Since 31 March 2018, Harborough District Council has approved a further 230 dwellings including: - 23 dwellings were granted outline planning permission at 61 Leicester Road in June 2018 (Ref: 17/02094/OUT); - The site off Arnesby Road allocated in the Harborough Local Plan for 130 dwellings was granted outline permission in September 2018 for up to 150 dwellings (Ref: 18/00597/OUT); - Land off High Street was granted full planning permission (Ref: 17/02146/FUL) for 43 dwellings, a three-storey building (containing 8 flats and approximately 285 square metres of retail floorspace), a new public plaza, replacement car parking and a location for a new scout but in February 2019. - 4.7 The September 2017 Submission version of the Harborough Local Plan expected Fleckney to accommodate a minimum of 295 new homes in addition to completions and commitments at that time.
+Since then, the District Council has approved over 500 homes well in excess of that requirement.
 With around 680 houses in the pipeline, Fleckney is expected to grow by a third.
+The adopted Harborough Local Plan therefore did not make any provision for housing development in Fleckney other than the site at Arnesby Road.
 Consequently, this Neighbourhood Plan limits new housing development mainly to infill.